The Dynamic Snare

 PAUL RENNICK - Since 1989 Paul has written and designed the competitive shows for the 17-time Percussive Arts Society National Champion University of North Texas Indoor Drumline.
 He is also percussion coordinator for the Nationally recognized UNT Green Brigade Marching Band.
 Paul served as the director of percussion for the Phantom Regiment Drum & Bugle Corps from 2003-2010, winning the Drum Corps International Fred Sanford Award for Percussion Performance three times in five years (2006, 2008, 2010), and the DCI Championship in 2008.
 Paul is currently the percussion coordinator and arranger for the Santa Clara Vanguard Drum & Bugle Corps.
 He was recently inducted into the DCI Hall of Fame.

-SHAUN TILBURG - Composed '4 Minute Psychosis'.
+SHAUN TILBURG - Composed '4 Minute Psychosis' and 'Two Abstracts for Flute and Percussion.'
 Shaun has performed with the Chicago Symphony, Detroit Symphony, Philharmonia Orchestra of London, Houston Symphony, National Symphony, Lyric Opera of Chicago, Hong Kong Philharmonic, and St. Louis Symphony.
 His compositions borrow heavily from a lifetime of obsessive Radiohead fanaticism and a strong rudimental drumming core.
-His book, The Regimen, has sold over 1000 copies and is used in 14 different countries.
+His book, The Regimen, has sold over 2000 copies and is used in 17 different countries.

 JOSEPH TOMPKINS - Wrote 'Nine French-American Rudimental Solos'. .Joseph has performed with many of the top orchestras in the world, including the New York Philharmonic, the Metropolitan Opera Orchestra, the London Symphony Orchestra, the Orchestra of St. Luke’s, the Atlanta Symphony, and the New York City Ballet Orchestra.
 He has performed in twenty-one Broadway productions and a number of major film soundtracks.
 His works for percussion, particularly snare drum, have been performed around the world, and he has presented masterclasses across Europe and the United States.